Taiwanese people: New residents or immigrants

 Taiwan Hsin Chu-min (臺灣新住民 lit.
 "New Residents in Taiwan" Xīnzhùmín; [ɕin ʈʂu min]) is a group that consists of mainly new residents, originally from other nations, who have either migrated to Taiwan or inter-married with a local Taiwanese.
 The majority of new residents originated from Vietnam, Indonesia, Thailand, and Philippines.
 As of 2018, there are more than 710,000 foreign labors employed in Taiwan in both blue and white collar industries.
 Taiwanese society has a surprisingly high degree of diversity.
 According to Ethnologue, published by US-based SIL international, over 20 living languages are found on the island as of 2016.
 These languages are spoken by the many Austronesian and Han ethnolinguistic groups that comprise the people of Taiwan.

 Enmity between ethnic groups on Taiwan

-The deep-rooted hostility between Aboriginals and (Taiwanese) Hoklo, and the Aboriginal communities effective KMT networks, contribute to Aboriginal skepticism against the Democratic Progressive Party (DPP) and the Aboriginals tendency to vote for the KMT.
+The deep-rooted hostility between Indigenous and (Taiwanese) Hoklo, and the Indigenous communities' effective KMT networks, contribute to Indigenous skepticism against the Democratic Progressive Party (DPP) and the Indigenous tendency to vote for the KMT.